What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Temporal Span Proposal Network (TSPN)

 \subsection{Relationness Scoring}

-The computational cost to learn relation distributions for every pair of objects is prohibitively expensive.
+The computational cost to learn relation distributions for every object pair is prohibitively expensive.
 Only a handful of objects have meaningful relations due to the sparse nature of real-world interactions.
 In order to model such regularities, we start by scoring relationness between object trajectory proposals.
 More formally, from $n$ object trajectory proposals $\mathcal{O}$, the possible pairs are in ${n}^{2} \choose 2$.
 Our goal here is to sample $p$ $\ll {n}^{2}$ pairs.

 To this end, we filter out less correlated pairs based on the relationness score.
-We first jointly model visual, geometric and semantic relationness by concatenating RoI-Aligned appearance features $A_i$ along with corresponding bounding box coordinates $B_i$ and classification probability distributions $C_i$, resulting in joint features $J_i$.
+We first jointly model visual, geometric and semantic relationness by concatenating RoI appearance features $A_i$ along with corresponding bounding box coordinates $B_i$ and classification probability distributions $C_i$, resulting in joint representation $J_i$.